MiaLWGH/WiSTraining/README.md

    Try to copy the IP addresses in the last 5 hops from the traceroute result and paste into above website to see the IP address data.
 Can you find at which hop the packet left Amazon network and went into Google network?

-### Step 3: Telnet and Packet Capture
+### Step 4: Telnet and Packet Capture
 In this step, we are going to use 'telnet' command to check if port 22 (SSH) is responsive at the other machine.
 At the same time, we will use 'tcpdump' command to capture the packets, which will reveal more secrets in networking.

+1. Modify both security groups to allow the SSH traffic from the other server to come in.
+If you are not sure how to do that, refer to Step 3.2 but choose 'SSH' for the 'Type'.

-1. Install telnet on both instances:
+2. Install telnet on both instances:
    ```
    sudo yum install telnet -y
    ```